opensearch-project/documentation-website/_benchmark/commands/command-flags.md

 ## provision-config-revision

-Defines a specific Git revision in the `provision-config` that OpenSearch Benchmark should use.
+Defines the specific Git revision in the `provision-config` that OpenSearch Benchmark should use.

 ## provision-config-path